Intel Core i5-14600K

 ✓ Buy if:

-• You want flexibility in memory options to save costs or future-proof your build.
+• You need flexibility in memory options for your build.

 ✗ Skip if:

-• You are looking for a processor with a longer upgrade path within the same socket.
+• You prefer a processor with a future upgrade path.